zotop/football_results/README.md

   docker-compose run app mix run apps/database/priv/repo/seeds/results.exs
 ```

-'results.exs' is responsible for parsing the football(aka soccer) results present
+`results.exs` is responsible for parsing the football(aka soccer) results present
-in 'data.csv' and inserting them in the database.
+in `data.csv` and inserting them in the database.

-There are 2370 results present in 'data.csv'.
+There are 2370 results present in `data.csv`.

 ## Generating ExDoc documentation